Your Money, Sorted. Free UK Financial Tools.

 How much is the UK personal allowance in 2026/27?▾

-The personal allowance for the 2026/27 tax year is £12,570.
-This means you do not pay income tax on the first £12,570 you earn.
-The allowance is tapered for incomes above £100,000.
+The Personal Allowance for the 2026/27 tax year is £12,570.
+This means you pay no Income Tax on the first £12,570 you earn.
+The allowance is tapered for incomes above £100,000 and eliminated entirely above £125,140.